kubernetes/website/docs/user-guide/jobs.md

 of successful completions is reached, the job itself is complete.
 Deleting a Job will cleanup the pods it created.

-A simple case is to create 1 Job object in order to reliably run one Pod to completion.
+A simple case is to create one Job object in order to reliably run one Pod to completion.
 The Job object will start a new Pod if the first pod fails or is deleted (for example due to a node hardware failure or a node reboot).